-Repairs and rentals: On the Midtown Greenway at Chicago Avenue, the Midtown Bike Center has a Freewheel Bike Shop, plus bathrooms and showers.
+Repairs and rentals: On the Midtown Greenway at Chicago Avenue, the Freewheel Midtown Bike Center has a bike shop, plus bathrooms and showers.

 In Minnehaha Park, Wheels of Fun rents bicycles and also surreys for up to four people.
 It's open daily from Memorial Day to Labor Day, weekends only in May, September and October.